andyexeter/post-lockdown/readme.txt

 == Changelog ==

+= 2.1 =
+* Added the ability to lock and protect attachments.

 = 2.0.3 =
 * Added private posts to the list of available posts to protect or lock.